Website design tips for small business

 8. Maintain your brand

-Your business's website is its online authority.
-As such, it needs to convey the message and attitude of your business's brand.
+Your brand is what consumers will associate your company with.
+Their positive, negative or so-so thoughts will be their association.
+The company’s website is its online authority.
+As such, it needs to convey the message and attitude of your company’s brand.

 9. Add original images